 The problem is that if you’re not feeling happy then dragging yourself to the gym is usually the last thing you feel like doing.
-But Nicola says to put all thoughts of exercise being hard work to the back of your mind:
+But Nicole says to put all thoughts of exercise being hard work to the back of your mind.

 She explains: “Instead of focusing on what hard work exercise is, I know that once I’m done I’ll feel great so I focus on that and just get on with it.
 The happy endorphins you get from breaking a sweat every day never fail to make everyone feel better and starting your morning with a workout can change the way your entire day pans out for the better.

 “And it doesn’t have to be a long, pubishing and painful workout that leaves you in agony like people imagine.”

 So what is the ideal amount of time to set aside for working out each week?